tidev/alloy/README.md

 In alloy, you do not provide an `app.js` as it will be automatically generated.

-In Alloy, any view styles will automatically be loaded from a file with the same name as the view and an `.json` file extension and located in the `styles` directory.
+In Alloy, any view styles will automatically be loaded from a file with the same name as the view and an `.tss` file extension and located in the `styles` directory.
 The file format is JSON.
 Each of the objects in the view that you want to be referenceable either through styling or programmatically must have an `id` attribute on the object.

 You define a style in the JSON like this: